Updated: 14 October at 10:50 AM

-We are currently investigating the reason why some of our customers have encountered problems paying their invoice.
-We also investigate whether the problem arises regardless of which bank the customer has, and if the problem is bank-related.
+Some of our customers have encountered problems paying their invoice.
+At this moment we are looking into whether the problem arises regardless of which bank the customer has.

 Update: Cause and how to pay the bill